sylefeb/Silice/projects/fire-v/doc/fire-v.md

 | predict `d`            | predict `i+3`   |       | predict `i+4`    |                   | predict `i+5`    |

 In this case, 4 cycles are required to perform the *load / store*, as we keep other things running in parallel.
-(Again assuming a memory that can use the predictions!
-These timings are for a BRAM memory cache).
+(Again assuming a memory that can use the predictions ; these timings are for a BRAM memory cache).

 ### Register conflicts

 Things can go wrong due to one important detail.
-I am using BRAM for register, and even though this is a simple dual BRAM, reading and writing at the same address is problematic: the read will not see the result of the write.
+I am using BRAM for registers, and even though this is a simple-dual BRAM, reading and writing at the same address at the same cycle is problematic: the read will not see the result of the write.
 This is an issue during a *load /store*, as the values we read for the `i+1` and `i+2` registers may not reflect the result of the store for instruction `i`.
 In such cases we have to issue a refetch in the middle of the *load / store*, triggering a refetch.
 I call this event a *register conflict*.
-I such instances we pay a whopping 11 cycles ; that is fortunately relatively rare (0.6% of instructions on Dhrystone), but I guess one could build pathological cases.
+In such instances we pay a whopping 11 cycles ; that is fortunately rare (0.6% of instructions on Dhrystone), but I guess one could build pathological cases.

 ## Notes and thoughts